michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/05_VSCode_Node_GIt_install.md

 2. Type `node -e 'console.log("works")'`
 3. If you get a response back that says `works` then you're all good to go!

+_**Note :**_ You may run into an issue with the `-g` global flags when working with Node on the Windows side vs the Linux side.
+Check out [this doc](https://github.com/michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/blob/master/readmes/installs/NodeGlobal_Notes.md) for a workaround.

 ## Git

 Git is a version control system that allows you to track your projects' changes over time, and allows for an extremely collaborative process to exist.